02 Bungee Jumper#

 ../../../../../_images/figure_119.png

-Fig. 67 .#
+Fig. 73 .#

-• The the red block and the yellow block, that is fixed to the chain, are held between your fingers (see Diagram C).
-Then let them go (see Diagram D) and observe that the yellow block touches the ground before the free falling red one does.
-The difference in displacement can be observed already during the falling of the blocks (see Figure 68), but certainly at the touch down, when two bumps are heard.
+• The red and yellow blocks, which are attached to the chain, are held between your fingers (see Diagram C).
+Then, release them (see Diagram D) and observe that the yellow block touches the ground before the freely falling red block does.
+The difference in displacement can already be seen during the fall (see {numref}Figure {number} <1g1002/figure_2.png>), but it becomes especially clear at touchdown, when two distinct bumps are heard.

-Fig. 68 .#
+Fig. 74 .#

-The block fixed to the chain reaches the ground before the free falling block does.
+The block fixed to the chain reaches the ground before the free-falling block does.
 This means that the chained block has acceleration greater than \(g\)!

 Explanation#

 The key to understanding the phenomenon is in recognizing that the mass of a real bungee cord is at least equal to the mass of the jumper.
-Therefore, the jumper on the end of the bungee cord can accelerate at greater than \(g\) because the center of mass of the system is not accelerating more than \(g\).
+Therefore, the jumper on the end of the bungee cord can accelerate at a greater than \(g\) acceleration because the center of mass of the system is not accelerating more than \(g\).

-Approaching the problem of from the point of view of energy leads to an acceleration (at the end of maximum stretch) of \(a=g\left[1+\frac{\mu(4+\mu)}{8}\right]\)
+Approaching the problem from the point of view of energy leads to an acceleration (at the end of maximum stretch) of \(a=g\left[1+\frac{\mu(4+\mu)}{8}\right]\)

 where \(\mu\) is the ratio of the mass of the cord to the mass of the jumper.
 (See Sources: The Physics Teacher) This equation shows that \(a\) is always greater than \(g\) and, depending on \(\mu\), can be substantially greater than \(g\).